pingswept/micropropro/content/logistics/syllabus.md

 Brandon's office hours are:

-*   Tues/Thurs 3-4:30pm, via Zoom (https://tufts.zoom.us/my/brandon.of.nolop)
+* Sundays, 8:30-9:30 PM and Wednesdays, noon-1 PM, via Zoom (https://tufts.zoom.us/my/brandon.of.nolop)
 * All the other hours, via Slack (https://micropropro.slack.com) (register with your Tufts email)

 ## Learning assistants